 The health check tool:

-The 4th version of the health check data tool, which was released in July 2015, includes a number of new features:
+The 5th version of the health check data tool, which was released in July 2016:

 Data on the age group and sex of Indigenous people who had a MBS item 715 health check are provided in the tool at the national and jurisdictional levels.
 Data by age and sex for other geographic levels are not available on the Medicare Australia Statistics webpage.

 The Council of Australian Governments’ 2008 Closing the Gap reforms included commitments to close the gap in life expectancy between Indigenous and non-Indigenous Australians within a generation (by 2031) and to halve the gap in mortality rates for Indigenous children aged under 5 within a decade (by 2018).
 Ensuring and increasing access to the health check is an important part of achieving these commitments as the checks can have both direct health benefits and provide access to additional Indigenous-specific health measures.

 The Implementation Plan for the National Aboriginal and Torres Strait Islander Health Plan 2013–2023 also sets health check goals to be achieved by 2023.